My-Epitech-Organisation/Rtype/include/rtype/network/README.md

 ## Implementation Details

-Implementation headers are located in `src/network/`.
-This directory contains **only** abstract interfaces for public consumption.
+This directory contains the public abstract interfaces for network functionality.
+Implementation classes are located in `src/network/` and may not directly inherit from these interfaces.